ruby2js/ruby2js/docs/src/_docs/filters/react.md

 Statement by statement:

- * For convienience, this filter will conver classes that inherit simply from `React` as well as `React::Component` to React components.
+ * For convenience, this filter will convert classes that inherit simply from `React` as well as `React::Component` to React components.

  * JavaScript `constructor` becomes Ruby's `initialize`.
 Calling defining